 Over the past decade or so, we’ve had the opportunity to work on a variety of higher education web projects.
-This experience includes regional institutions like the University of Tampa and Cardinal Stritch University to nationally-known establishments like Northwestern University and Virginia Military Institute.
+This experience includes regional institutions like the University of Tampa and Cardinal Stritch University to nationally-known establishments like Northwestern University, The University of Notre Dame, and Virginia Military Institute.
 And while each project has distinct goals and objects, there are definitely common attributes that have contributed to their success.

 It’s no surprise that Ektron is one of the leading web content management tools for higher education institutions given the expansive toolset and out of the box functionality it provides, and our partnership with Ellucian to provide an Ektron Ellucian Edition only further cements our commitment to higher education.
 But for me, there are five elements that really contribute to delivering a successful higher education website.

 Mobile Really Matters

 When’s the last time you saw an <18 year old sitting at a workstation?
 Seriously, think about it.
 The next generation of workers knows mobile and tablets better than we can even imagine.
 So it only makes sense that higher education institutions focus on delivering the best mobile experience possible since it’s highly likely that most students will be visiting the sites on those devices.
 It leaves the discussion wide open for adaptive/responsive web design versus mobile specific templates and apps, but if your target market is shopping on mobile devices, you best make sure your experience for those users is optimized.

 There are two typical ways in which higher education websites are organized from an information architecture standpoint.
 The first is to organize things by department and by business unit, essentially.
 And that works, but I don’t find that to be the optimal layout.
 Instead, I prefer a second option, which allows you to group content by use; using headings like Campus Life, For Parents, and the like leads to a much more engaging experience than Academics, Athletics, etc…

 Don’t Hide Your Stripes